SapiOwO/SapiOwO/README.md

 My current areas of interest include **lightweight AI deployment, semantic memory systems, speech interfaces, computer vision workflows, asynchronous pipelines, and structured interface implementation**.

 The general focus is on building systems that are practical, maintainable, and designed to run on **local or consumer-grade hardware** whenever possible.

+> **Note:** In each repository, you may find a dedicated `/docs` directory containing case studies, engineering notes, architectural decisions, and assistant rules.
+These documents are intended to help readers understand the system design trade-offs, follow technical updates, or adapt the assistant guidelines for their own AI projects.

 ```yaml
 Open To: